GoogleCloudPlatform/ml-on-gcp/tutorials/tensorflow/mlflow_gcp/README.md

 ### Run MLFLow model

-Running mlflow run mlflow_gcp/docker builds a new Docker image based on mlflow-gcp-example that also contains our project code.
-The resulting image is tagged as mlflow-gcp-example-<git-version> where <git-version> is the git commit ID.
+Running `mlflow run mlflow_gcp/docker` builds a new Docker image based on `mlflow-gcp-example` that also contains our project code.
+The resulting image is tagged as `mlflow-gcp-example-<git-version>` where `<git-version> ` is the git commit ID.
 After the image is built, MLflow executes the default (main) project entry point within the container using docker run.

-Environment variables, such as MLFLOW_TRACKING_URI, are propagated inside the container during project execution.
+Environment variables, such as `MLFLOW_TRACKING_URI`, are propagated inside the container during project execution.
 When running against a local tracking URI, MLflow mounts the host system's tracking directory (e.g., a local mlruns directory) inside the container so that metrics